jekyll/minima/_posts/unpublished-ds-impostor.md

 ---
 layout: post
-title: "What am I studying in university"
+title: "How do be a DS/ML impostor"
 ---

-# How to be a DS impostor

-After failing multiple technical interviews for being clueless on many machine learning concepts, I realised that I needed to be better impostor.
+I started this document after after failing a technical interview for being clueless on many machine learning concepts.
+This was before taking the deep learning course.

 This document compiles answers optimised for data science interviews.
 Refer to the other document for computer science topics.

+Where to get machine learning experience - ML course projects, as well as TBC.

 * auto-gen TOC: